-A summer is offered term through the Center for Adult and Professional Studies.
+A summer term is offered through the Sandhills Program.
 In addition, Study Abroad Programs, Guided Independent Study courses, and Internships are offered through the Laurinburg campus.
 For further information, contact the Registrar's Office.

 Academic Support Services

 Academic Advising

 The academic advising program is an integral part of the University's educational program.
 Faculty advisors assist students in the development of educational plans compatible with career and life goals.
 The University recognizes that the ultimate responsibility for making informed decisions about career and life goals and educational plans rests with the student, and ascribes to the academic advisor the role of helping students to identify and assess alternatives and consequences of decisions.
 Although faculty advisors help students plan their course of study, students are responsible for making sure that the courses taken meet the requirements for graduation.
 Upon enrollment, each student is assigned an academic advisor.
 When a student officially declares a major, a faculty member in that major discipline then becomes the student's advisor.